fastrgv/AdaVenture/README.md

 Windows users see "windows-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.
+The proper command to extract the archive and maintain the directory structure is "7z x filename".

 Open a commandline terminal, and cd to the install directory, and type: